SmartTrafficPY/smartcity-asuncion/README.md

 pipenv uninstall psycopg2
 pipenv install  psycopg2-binary
 ```
-And then try again `pipenv isntall --dev`
+And then try again `pipenv install --dev`

 Then we need to export some variables for pipenv